 What I do:

 In the past I have worked on make-up counters, in a care home, and as a tour guide in a historic building.
-Now I am a content manager, looking after organic marketing projects including SEO, social media, content, and copy writing, and on the upcoming WayWORD Festival and freelance in promoting local arts and culture.
+Now I am working on the upcoming WayWORD Festival and freelance in promoting local arts and culture.
 I have just graduated from my MLitt course, writing a dissertation on community responses to trauma and grief.

 In 2019 I was a founding member of the WayWORD Festival working specifically on the ‘Doric Performers Meet Scotland the What?’ and ‘Untold Stories Walking Tour with Aberdeen Women’s Alliance’ events.
-I was part of the team devising the concept for the festival, the final events list, and the running of the festival, from email marketing, to ‘The Green Zoom’ our online post-event aftercare.
+I was part of the team devising the concept for the festival, the final events list, and the running of the festival, from the organic marketing, to ‘The Green Zoom’ our online post-event aftercare.
 The resulting festival in September 2020 is my proudest achievement.
 Since then I have continued working for the festival, recruiting the new committees, leading the marketing team, and chairing more events (see below!)

 For work I do all sorts: supporting The WORD Centre activities at The University of Aberdeen as the WORD Centre Intern; content management & organic marketing for small businesses; freelance copy writing for blogs.
-I used to be a tour guide since 2015, most recently covering Aberdeen City centre for American tour groups.
+I have been a tour guide since 2015, most recently covering Aberdeen City centre for American tour groups.
 I am part of an art duo, Outlines, and we facilitate spray-paint workshops in Aberdeen.

 What I like:

 I like reading Scottish Lit. like Muriel Spark, Leila Aboulela, Lewis Grassic Gibbon.
 I like poems by Tom Leonard and John Donne.
 When I visit art galleries I am drawn to portraits by Raeburn and Ramsay, as well as very bright and painterly pieces.

 I recently saw an exhibition of work by Charles H Mackie and I loved every second of it – so varied, so bright, so technical and obvious.
-I am also obsessed with this piece in Aberdeen Art Gallery by Gilbert & George because it is so bright, vibrant and dramatic.
+I am also obsessed with this piece in Aberdeen Art Gallery by Gilbert & George because it is so vibrant and dramatic.

 My writing in other places: